 Eating and weight concerns

-Evolution has not required that we develop such a powerful mechanism for dealing with plenty.
-So it it is not surprising that we have problems with weight when we live in sedentary society with plenty of high energy foods.
-And we live in a society that values thinness - that rewards us if we are seen as being able to resist eating.
+So it it is not surprising that we have problems with weight when we live in sedentary society.
 The dieting industry knows this and makes megabucks selling us products (diets, pills and low-calorie foods) that actually serve to activate the famine response.
-Each provides a means of “weight loss” that promises a miracle and is eventually succeeded by another product when it is shown not to work.
+Try holding your breath for a minute!
+You will think of nothing but the next breath and eventually when you do take a breathe you will be gasping!
+It's similar with eating.
+Diets provide a means of “weight loss” that promises a miracle and is eventually succeeded by another product when it is shown not to work.
 All of this undermines our ability to form healthy eating patterns and a healthy weight.

 There are four factors that can lead to overeating: